Table of contents

 – file download

-Important to note that if you want to automatically collect the above-mentioned events, it will be necessary to enable the advanced measurement available in the data streams (preferably right after creating the service).
+It is important to note that if you want to automatically collect the above-mentioned events, you will need to enable the advanced measurement available in the data streams (preferably right after creating the service).

-Debugview event monitoring is very helpful for, among other things, detecting errors, especially in implementation.
+Debugview event monitoring is very helpful for detecting errors, especially in implementation.
 The report shows events and their parameters as GA4 logs them (only a few seconds delay happens).
-To use debugview mode you will find it useful to have the Google Analytics Debugger plugin added to your Google Chrome.
+To use debug view mode, you will find it useful to have the Google Analytics Debugger plugin added to your Google Chrome.

 Do you need customized training to learn about GA4 and get the most out of this tool?

-We will walk through the GA4 interface with you and teach you how to make your daily work with this tool easier.
+We will walk you through the GA4 interface and teach you how to use this tool more efficiently in your daily work.

-Everyone working in the digital marketing industry knows that a marketer without Analytics is like a man without an arm.
-Of course, it is possible to conduct marketing activities, advertising campaigns and draw business conclusions without using Google Analytics, but I think all of us here will agree that it is absolutely not worth it.
-Especially since we have a completely free, analytical tool at our disposal.
+Everyone in the digital marketing industry knows that a marketer without Analytics is like a man without an arm.
+Of course, it is possible to conduct marketing activities and advertising campaigns and draw business conclusions without using Google Analytics, but I think all of us here will agree that it is absolutely not worth it, especially since we have a completely free, analytical tool at our disposal.